jwsternthal/jwsternthal.github.io/index.md

 # Previous Employment

+***GetGo, Hermitage, PA.
+May 2018 to Present***
+Team Member

+Working at GetGo has given me more variables for a working environment.
+Tasks include working with customers, food safety, and ensuring there is stock for a retail environment.

 **Long John Silvers, Hermitage, PA.
-June 2016 to July 2017; November 2017 to Present** Customer Service Specialist / Preparation Specalist.
+June 2016 to July 2017; November 2017 to May 2018** Customer Service Specialist / Preparation Specalist.

 Working at Long John Silvers has given me the opportunity to familiarize myself with the working environment.
+Tasks included taking care of customers, ensuring food safety and dish washing

 **Jonathan's PC Repair; June 2009 to Present**
 Myself.